 ERCOT will contract with a consultant to conduct a CONE study every four years, beginning in 2022.
 The consultant will be chosen on the basis of a competitive Request for Proposal process.
 The CONE study will consist of the following tasks:

 Screening and selection of the reference resource.
-ERCOT and Market Participants, through the Supply Analysis Working Group (SAWG), will work with the consultant to select the reference resource based on typical plant configurations for recently built and proposed resources in the ERCOT Region.
+ERCOT and Market Participants, through the Supply Analysis Working Group (SAWG), will work with the consultant to select the reference resource based on typical plant configurations for recently built and proposed dispatchable resources in the ERCOT Region.
 Reference resource selection, plant configuration, and county location will be informed by project information available from ERCOT’s Resource Integration and Ongoing Operations (RIOO) system.
 The reference resource may be developed as a combination of two different plant types if such a combination provides the best cost representation of plant capacity expected to be added through the simulation year of the next RM Study.

 Develop detailed technical specifications for the reference resource.
 Based on the selected reference resource, the consultant will develop technical specification needed for cost analysis.
 Depending on the technologies selected, specifications will include, but not be limited to, power augmentation/supplemental firing (for gas-fired units), emissions control, cooling and interconnection assumptions.